Reactions to what is happening

 The close-up of the rocks shows how the light is bouncing around between and from each of the rock faces.

-The broader landscape, taken at the same time, is also benefitting from the soft side-light associated with the earlier hours of the morning.
+The broader landscape, is also benefitting from the soft side-light associated with the early hours of the morning.

 Good side-lighting is always better than the flat sun of middle day.